Mode Switch failure

 If, after switching between any of the settings you hear a hissing noise, your mode switch should be rebuilt.

-New units are no longer available, but they are easy to rebuild and a good confidence builder for performing other tasks on the car.
-The mode switch rebuild kit PN K114752 comes complete with all parts required and illustrated instructions for removal, rebuild, and replacement of the rubber diaphragm.
+Complete new mode switches are no longer available, but they are easy to rebuild and a good confidence builder for performing other tasks on the car.
+The mode switch rebuild kit PN K114752 comes complete with all parts required and illustrated instructions for removal, rebuild, and replacement of the failed diaphragm.